How to Visit the Majestic Cañón del Sumidero in Chiapas

 Now comes the fun part!
 The 2-hour, 17-mile (30 km) boat ride through Sumidero Canyon is simply gorgeous.
 You will see wildlife such as river crocodiles and spider monkeys, stunning waterfalls, and hidden caves, before arriving at the Chicoasén Dam.

-The boat trip will start out slowly on the banks of the Grijalva River, which originates in Guatemala, in search of wildlife.
+The boat trip starts out slowly on the banks of the Grijalva River, which originates in Guatemala, in search of wildlife.
 Your boat driver will point out hidden iguanas in the trees, crocodiles basking in the sun, and the passing flock of white herons or cormorants as he begins to explain to you about the canyon.

 River crocodile in Grijalva River in Sumidero Canyon